Maffsie/docker-jupyterlab-simple/README.md

 	docker volume create jupyter-conf
 	docker run --rm -p 8888:8888 -v jupyter-data:/data -v jupyter-conf:/root/.jupyter maffsie/jupyter-simple:latest

 The JupyterLab web interface is exposed on port 8888.
 No packages are installed by default, but can easily be installed using `pip`.
+On each startup, the entrypoint script checks for the existence of the file `/data/requirements` and runs `pip install -Ur /data/requirements` if present - an easy way to make sure everything you're using is up-to-date is to simply restart the container.
+This is also how you are expected to install plugins.

 ## Volumes